kamilburda/gimp-export-layers/README.md

 **Additional options to "Layer names in [square brackets]"**

-- *Remove square brackets* - If enabled, [square brackets] will be removed from the layer names before being exported.
-- *Crop to layer* - If enabled, layers will be cropped to the size of the background layers instead of their own size.
+- *Crop to background* - If enabled, layers will be cropped to the size of the background layers instead of their own size.

 **Merge layer groups**